-The Frederick National Lab is a Federally Funded Research and Development Center (FFRDC) sponsored by the National Cancer Institute (NCI) and operated by Leidos Biomedical Research, Inc. The lab addresses some of the most urgent and intractable problems in the biomedical sciences in cancer and AIDS, drug development and first-in-human clinical trials, applications of nanotechnology in medicine, and rapid response to emerging threats of infectious disease.
+The Frederick National Laboratory is a Federally Funded Research and Development Center (FFRDC) sponsored by the National Cancer Institute (NCI) and currently operated by Leidos Biomedical Research, Inc. The laboratory addresses some of the most urgent and intractable problems in the biomedical sciences in cancer and AIDS, drug development and first-in-human clinical trials, applications of nanotechnology in medicine, and rapid response to emerging threats of infectious disease.

 Our scientists conduct basic, hypothesis-driven research and collaborative studies that span a wide range, including genetics, genomics, protein science, proteomics, bioinformatics, high-performance biomedical computing, laboratory animal sciences, and clinical operations.

 Our Nanotechnology Characterization Laboratory, a partnership with the U.S. Food and Drug Administration and the National Institutes of Standards and Technology, is pioneering medical applications of nanotechnology to fight cancer, AIDS, and other diseases.

 We operate two Current Good Manufacturing Practice (GMP) facilities that produce pharmaceuticals for first-in-human clinical trials.
 One facility supports drug discovery and development for the National Cancer Institute and the other for the National Institute of Allergy and Infectious Diseases.

 We anchor the national RAS Initiative, an intensive project to understand the mechanism of a mutant protein implicated in one-third of cancers and almost all pancreatic cancers, and how to create therapeutic agents that will be effective against all these cancers.
 The Frederick National Laboratory serves as the hub-and-spoke model that reaches out to academic, commercial, government, and nonprofit organizations across the country in a united effort.